Azerbaijan–South Korea relations: Educational cooperation

-Administration building of Hankuk University of Foreign Studies, where Azerbaijani language is taught.

 The Republic of Korea is one of the favorite destinations for Azerbaijani students seeking higher education.
 Currently, there are about 200 Azerbaijani students in various Korean universities.
 The educational support is provided by the Korea International Cooperation Agency (KOICA) and the Korea Development Institute (KDI) to improve academic potential of Azerbaijani students and the capacity of state agency collaborators coming from Azerbaijan.

-Due to the common linguistic origins of Azerbaijani and Korean within the Ural-Altaic language family, there is mutual interest in language studies.
-The Azerbaijani language is one of 15 strategic languages in South Korea and is taught at Hankuk University of Foreign Studies (HUFS), which also has a Turkish-Azerbaijani Department that operates as a part of the College of Asian Languages & Cultures.
+The Turkish language is one of the strategic languages in South Korea and is taught at Hankuk University of Foreign Studies (HUFS), which also has a Turkish-Azerbaijani Department that operates as a part of the College of Asian Languages & Cultures.
 Educational programs implemented collaboratively in Azerbaijan include the Korean Culture Center opened at the Azerbaijan University of Languages, a Korea Center opening at Nakhchivan State University, and the Azerbaijan-Korea Information Support Center launched in Baku State University.
 The university has also developed some Korean studies programs.

 A number of agreements on academic and scientific cooperation have been signed between Azerbaijani and Korean universities and research institutes.
 These agreements included joint degree programs, faculty and student exchanges, summer school programs.
 One example of that is the partnership agreement signed between the Inha University, which produced 61 Azerbaijani graduates, and the Baku International Multiculturalism Center.